The Role of a Fertility Pharmacy

 While your local pharmacy plays an important role in your community, they may be unable to meet these needs due to the sheer number of prescriptions they fill each day.
 Unlike other prescriptions you can pick up at the regular pharmacy, fertility medications are often injectable, and require specialized equipment to store and handle them.
 On top of that, patients may need more one-on-one guidance and instruction than your local pharmacy is able to provide.

 Unlike a regular pharmacy, a fertility pharmacy is staffed with experts to help guide you through any questions that you may have–no matter what time or day it is.
 To make your experience better, we even offer free virtual injection and medication lessons to help you feel confident as you begin your treatment.
-On-call pharmacists and nurses are available after hours, to help with any emergency questions about your prescription as well.
+On-call pharmacists and clinical educators are available after hours, to help with any emergency questions about your prescription as well.

 pharmacist-and-patient-1-min